We have talked about using gears on an electric bike. Now let’s discuss specifically electric assistance levels and how to best use them.

 Depending on how hard you are pedaling at that moment, your speed may then start to reduce until you fall below the speed limit cutoff.
 At this point, the motor will again start providing full assistance immediately.
 You will speed forward again until you again hit the speed limit.

 This brisk acceleration/deceleration of power is not best for an e-bike’s power system.
-It is also not the kind to the most comfortable way to enjoy an e-bike ride.
+It is also not the most comfortable way to enjoy an e-bike ride.
 On top of that, the motor noise raising up and down to full power can be pretty annoying.

 Consider that you will likely be bypassing the speed cutoff limit when riding on the highest level of electric assistance.
 Jumping above and falling below this cutoff speed limit will not allow you to maintain a smooth ride.